kuzudb/kuzu-docs/docs/rdf-graphs/rdfgraphs-overview.md

 a triple where rdf:type appears as a predicate, such as "<kz:Waterloo, rdf:type, kz:city>".
 This will be stored in the UniKG_rt relationship table as three integers: (0, 1, 2), where 0, 1, and 2, are
 respectively the system-level internal ids of resources kz:Waterloo, rdf:type, and kz:city.
-However, you can still query a "virtual" iri property of the UniKG_rt relationship table, e.g., `MATCH (s)-[p:UniKG_rt]->(o) RETURN p.iri` will return among other tuples, the `http://www.w3.org/1999/02/22-rdf-syntax-ns#type` tuple. `
+However, you can still query a "virtual" iri property of the `UniKG_rt` relationship table, e.g., `MATCH (s)-[p:UniKG_rt]->(o) RETURN p.iri` will return among other tuples, the `http://www.w3.org/1999/02/22-rdf-syntax-ns#type` tuple. `

 ## Querying Triples in RDFGraphs
 Given the mapping of RDF triples into node and relationship tables, these tables can be queried using Cypher just like any other node and relationship table in Kùzu.
-For example, you can query all the triples between resources and resources using the following query:
+For example, you can query all the triples between one resource and another using the following query:

 ```